 The county should promote the use of integrated pest management, reduction of pesticide and fertilizer use, and best management practices for animal waste by residents, businesses, and governmental agencies in areas identified as a source of contamination of surface water, particularly if it affects the harvest of shellfish.

 The county should provide technical assistance and education, to the extent resources allow, to operators of small businesses and industrial uses, and residents located near surface water bodies regarding proper storage, handling and disposal of hazardous materials.

-The county should encourage the Thurston Conservation District Board to continue their voluntary efforts regarding education, conservation planning, and use of best management practices on existing farms, golf courses, parks, schools, residences, and other facilities that use pesticides and fertilizers near surface water bodies.
+The county should work with property owners and interested parties to educate on and promote voluntary practices landowners can take on to help protect water quality.

-OBJECTIVE 2: Lake Management - To provide for a comprehensive, long-term approach to lake management that accommodates all appropriate uses and benefits, consistent with the maintenance or enhancement of water quality.
+OBJECTIVE B: Lake Management - To provide for a comprehensive, long-term approach to lake management that accommodates all appropriate uses and benefits, consistent with the maintenance or enhancement of water quality.